vbd/Fieldnotes/vim.md

 - `g` means global, will replace multiple occurences in line.
 Could be omitted because we replace from pattern start till end of line, but it's my (bad) habit.

+### Append text to the end of multiple lines

+before:

+    a
+    b
+    c

+after:

+    a TEXT
+    b TEXT
+    c TEXT

+- visual select lines
+- type `:norm A TEXT`, this will add TEXT to the end of all lines visually selected